MaazHsain/MaazHsain/README.md

-<h1 align="left">Hello World!👋 I'm Maaz, a Data Science & Engineering Enthusiast 😄</h1>
+<h1 align="left">Hello World!👋 I'm Maaz, a Data Science & Software Engineering Enthusiast 😄</h1>

 ###

-<p align="left">❤️ Passionate about Data Engineering and Data Science<br>🚀 Seeking 2025 Full-Time Opportunities in Data Engineering, Analytics, and Software Engineering<br>🎗  A BSc (Honours) Computer Science student with specialisation in Machine Learning and Artificial Intelligence<br>🎓 Will be graduating in April 2025<br>💻 Have a look at my projects by visiting my <a href="https://maazhsain.github.io/portfolio/" target="_blank">portfolio</a></p>
+<p align="left">❤️ Passionate about creating innovative solutions via coding<br>🚀 Seeking 2025 Full-Time Opportunities in Data Engineering, Analytics, and Software Engineering<br>🎗  A BSc (Honours) Computer Science student with specialisation in Machine Learning and Artificial Intelligence<br>🎓 Will be graduating in April 2025<br>💻 Have a look at my projects by visiting my <a href="https://maazhsain.github.io/portfolio/" target="_blank">portfolio</a></p>

 ###